Preventing Dental Disease with Cat and Dog Teeth Cleaning in Daleville, AL

 We also recommend flipping your pet’s lip to check their teeth.
 If you notice any yellow/brown buildup on their teeth, then they are likely due for a teeth cleaning.

-How Cat and Dog Teeth Cleanings make Dental Disease 100% Preventable
+How Cat and Dog Teeth Cleanings Make Dental Disease 100% Preventable

 Luckily, your pet does not have to live with dental disease.
 With routine treatment provided to them at home and regular teeth cleanings at our hospital, they can enjoy a healthy mouth and a healthier life.